GeorgeT59/Creator-Content-Tracker/README.md

 # How to use:
 Change the JSON file called test.json in the JSON folder to whichever URLs you wish to track.

+Then open Python IDLE and select Run.
+The program should look like this when opened:

 # About the JSON file:

 name = The name of the website.